What is it?

 You may already know about the Permaculture Association's LAND network in England, on which ScotLAND is based.
 We have adapted this model to our people and our land.

 There is very little difference, apart from the funding which is available to keep each project running.
-Applicants to the ScotLAND network are supported exclusively by Scotland-based Tutors; however, the LAND Advisory Group (the board which gives the final say on Centre accreditation) is made up of volunteers from England, Scotland and Wales.
+Applicants to the ScotLAND network are supported exclusively by Scotland-based Tutors; however, the LAND Advisory Group (the board which gives the final say on Centre accreditation) is made up of volunteers from England, Scotland, Wales & Northern Ireland.

 Who can get involved?